cornelRaiu/search-analytics/readme.txt

 * Display search statistics on the front of your website using shortcodes

 == Installation ==
-Search Analytics can be installed via the WordPress Automatic Plugin Install page in the admin panel.
+WP Search Analytics can be installed via the WordPress Automatic Plugin Install page in the admin panel.
 It can also be downloaded from the WordPress Plugin Directory and installed manually.

 After the installation and activation is complete you should visit the plugin's settings page ( Settings -> MWT: Search Analytics ) to make sure it is properly configured for your needs.